zeppe-lin/mkinitramfs/README.md

     `/dev/disk/*`
   * lvm(8): for LVM support
   * cryptsetup(8): for LUKS support
-  * busybox' loadkmap: for keymap support
+  * busybox's loadkmap or kbd's loadkeys(8): for keymap support
   * kmod OR busybox' modutils+[patch][1]: for non-monolithic kernel

 [1]: /patches/modprobe-kernel-version.patch